GabyGold67/MomentaryPushButtonsAsSwitches/README.md

 **newDbncTime:** unsigned long integer, the new debounce value for the object.
 ### Return value:
 true: the new value is in the accepted range and the change was made.
-false: the value was aready in use, or was out of the accepted range, no change was made.
+false: the value was already in use, or was out of the accepted range, no change was made.
 ### Use example:
 **`myDButton.setDbncTime(_HwMinDbncTime + 200);`** //Sets the new debounce time and returns true.
-**`myDButton.setDbncTime(_HwMinDbncTime - 5);`** //Returns false and the deboounce time is kept unchanged.
+**`myDButton.setDbncTime(_HwMinDbncTime - 5);`** //Returns false and the debounce time is kept unchanged.

 ---
 ### **setOutputsChange**(bool **newOutputChange**)